 Establishing family rules

 Part of creating a safety plan for your family and teaching children healthy boundaries includes establishing concrete family rules that all members of the family must follow.
 Everyone should have a right to privacy in dressing, bathing, sleeping, and other personal activities.
 If any adult or child breaks this rule, there should be a discussion and repercussions.
 Teaching your children healthy boundaries early on is effective in preventing child sexual abuse in your family.
-Below are some examples of family rules, as suggested by Talking About Touching, a program developed by Committee For Children.
+Below are some examples of family rules, as suggested by Teaching Touching Safety Rules, a program developed by Committee For Children.

 - Everyone should have the right to privacy in dressing, bathing, and toileting.
 If any adult or child breaks these rules, there should be a discussion with repercussions.